takinola/handyjs/readme.md

 // generate log report
-let period = 'daily';  // generate report for the previous 24 hours handy.system.logger.report(req, res, period, callback);  // log report is generated and sent to the destination assigned in the system settings
+let period = 'daily';  // generate report for the previous 24 hours handy.system.logger.report(req, res, id, period);  // log report is generated and sent to the destination assigned in the system settings

 ```
 <br/>